-- Current program year impacts are based on the net economic impacts associated with energy savings adjusted for measure implementation (i.e., 50 percent of the annualized net energy savings), and program and participant spending in 2017.
-These net economic impacts represent those reported in the previous section of this report. - All previous program year impacts have been adjusted for Program True Up.
-Each year, Energy Trust adjusts previously reported energy savings and renewable generation through a True Up process that includes corrections for transaction errors, new data, anticipated evaluation results, and actual evaluation results.
-Once completed, this True Up process results in the most accurate reporting of energy savings (both electric and natural gas savings) and renewable generation.
-For example, the initial estimate of net electric energy savings in the 2002 program year was 13.5 aMW.
+- savings), and program and participant spending in 2019.
+These net economic impacts represent those reported in the previous section of this report. - Previous program year impacts have been adjusted for Program True Up.26 Each year, Energy Trust adjusts previously reported energy savings and renewable generation through a True Up process that includes corrections for transaction errors, new data, anticipated evaluation results, and actual evaluation results.
+Once completed, this True Up process results in the most accurate reporting of energy savings (both electric and natural gas savings) and renewable generation.27 For example, the initial estimate of net electric energy savings in the 2002 program year was 13.5 aMW.
 The current Trued Up electric energy savings associated with the 2002 program year is 15.0 aMW. - Future out-year impacts-i.e., those beyond the initial program year-are based on the annualized net energy savings installed in each program year with adjustments for program True Up and the Estimated Useful Life (EUL) of installed energy-efficiency measures.
 To account for the Estimated Useful Life of installed measures, Energy Trust supplied a matrix of electric and natural gas "die-off" rates for each program year.
 These die-off rates allow net energy savings in future out-years to be adjusted for the percent of measures still in place.
-For example, the Energy Trust estimates that none (zero percent) of the electric measures installed in the 2002 program year will be in operation in 2017.27 As a result, this analysis assumes that the energy savings benefits for the Oregon economy attributed to the Trued Up 15.0 aMW in electric energy savings installed during the 2002 program year have ended.
+For example, the Energy Trust estimates that none (zero percent) of the electric measures installed in the 2002 program year will be in operation in 2019 (these measures completely died off in the 2016 program year).
+As a result, this analysis assumes that the energy savings benefits for the Oregon economy attributed to the Trued Up 15.0 aMW in electric energy savings installed during the 2002 program year ended in 2016.

-To illustrate, Figure 1 reports the net electric energy savings (aMW) for energy-efficiency measures installed as part of Energy Trust's energy-efficiency programs between 2002 and 2017.
+To illustrate, Figure 1 reports the net annual electric energy savings (aMW) for energy-efficiency measures installed as part of Energy Trust's energy-efficiency programs from 2002 to 2019.